 The Canadian and U.K. Operations segment includes mining

 operations in northeast British Columbia (Canada) and in South

 Wales (United Kingdom), both of which came into its ambit through

 The Other segment primarily consists of corporate activities and

 Walter Energy remains well-positioned with its strong met coal

 portfolio.
-Currently, the company continues to focus mainly on its
+The company continues to focus mainly on its two deep

-two deep underground mines Mine No. 4 and Mine No. 7.
+underground mines in Alabama Mine No. 4 and Mine No. 7.
 With long

 wall operations already completed at Mine 4, Walter Energy's met

 coal production prospects look stable which will enable the company